Too often, advice for older workers is perky Pollyannism. The following may be more helpful:

 The biggest expense is housing.
 Should you take a roommate or move to less tony digs?
 Don’t just look at ads.
 The best deals rarely get to the open market.
 So ask everyone in your network if they know of someone who might want to rent a nice place to you at a good rent.

 It’s tempting to view a decline in income and status as unmitigated negatives.
-In fact, many of my clients who were forced to take a low-level, part-time job or to retire, end up feeling it was for the best.
+In fact, some of my clients who were forced to take a low-level, part-time job or to retire, end up feeling it was for the best.

 When being honest with themselves, those clients acknowledge that they were “done,” ready to step back or leave the work force.
 Taking easier work enabled them to go out with wins rather than skulking away with poor performance, like the former all-star baseball player who’d rather hit a feeble .200 than retire.